librity/nc_nomadcoin/README.md

 - Closing a closed channel will create a panic.
 - Sending to a closed channel will create a panic.
 - Channels can be Read-only (`<-chan`) or Send-only (`chan<-`).
-- Both sending and receiveing are blocking operations for unbuffered channels.
+- Both sending and receiving are blocking operations for unbuffered channels.
 - Buffered channels have a non-blocking queue of messages (`make(chan int, BUFFER_SIZE)`).